Blog

 Why I like it

-The aesthetic feels curated, and even though it’s free, nothing looks cheap.
-The built-in colour palette tool makes it easy to see if an image fits your brand colours.
+The collection is carefully curated and stylish.
+Even though it’s all free, nothing looks like low-quality stock.
+The built-in colour filter is a real time-saver.
+You can instantly see if an image fits your brand colours.

-Bendito Mockup is know for its premium mockups and now offers stock photography too.
-The library is still small, but it really stands out.
+Bendito Mockup is known for premium mockups, but they now offer stock photography too.
+The library is still small, but the quality is obvious right away.

-The collection is curated with art-directed compositions and cohesive sets that are great for branding.
+The collection feels curated and art-directed, with clean compositions and image sets that work beautifully for branding and design projects.

 Style & aesthetic